BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 You have three options for moving through this chapter on hardware wallets: (1) read along without testing the code; (2) install Bitcoin on a local machine to fully test these commands; or (3) skip straight ahead to [Chapter 8: Expanding Bitcoin Transactions in Other Ways](08_0_Expanding_Bitcoin_Transactions_Other.md).
 We suggest option #1, but if you really want to get your hands dirty we'll also give some support for #2 by talking about using a Macintosh (a hardware-platform supported by [Bitcoin Standup](https://github.com/BlockchainCommons/Bitcoin-Standup)) for testing.

-> :warning: **VERSION WARNING:** PSBTs are an innovation from Bitcoin Core v 0.17.0.
-Earlier versions of Bitcoin Core will not be able to work with the PSBT while it is in progress (though they will still be able to recognize the final transaction).
-The HWI interface appeared in Bitcoin Core v 0.18.0, but as long as you are using our suggested setup with Bitcoin Standup, it should work.

 The methodology described in this chapter for integrating with a hardware wallet depends on the [Bitcoin Hardware Wallet Interface](https://github.com/bitcoin-core/HWI) released through Bitcoin Core and builds on the [installation](https://github.com/bitcoin-core/HWI/blob/master/README.md) and [usage](https://hwi.readthedocs.io) instructions found there.

 > :warning: **FRESHNESS WARNING:** The HWI interface is very new and raw around the edges as of Bitcoin Core v 0.20.0.
 It may be hard to install correctly, and it may have unintuitive errors.
 What follows is a description of a working setup, but it took several tries to get it right, and your setup may vary.